comps/ptef/doc/TEF.md

 When called without CLI arguments, the behavior of the runner is undefined.

+// ^^^ revisit that, define it as 'runs maximum possible test set' or so,
+// the corner cases of ie. 'setup' vs 'run' executables and one running
+// the other because != basename(argv[0]) are .. corner cases, easy deviations
+// from the spec

 When called with arguments, the runner must execute exactly the files or directories specified by the arguments.